-- Biophysical strategic agricultural land – land which has the best quality soil and water resources and is capable of sustaining high levels of productivity
+- Biophysical strategic agricultural land – land that has the best quality soil and water resources and is capable of sustaining high levels of productivity

 Commonwealth involvement in the Gateway process

-The NSW and the Australian Federal Government have agreed on a Referral Protocol under the National Partnership Agreement on Coal Seam Gas and Large Coal Mining Development.
+The NSW and Commonwealth Governments have agreed on a Referral Protocol under the National Partnership Agreement on Coal Seam Gas and Large Coal Mining Development.

-This will ensure all project decisions in NSW which could have a significant impact on a water resource will consider the advice of the Commonwealth’s Independent Expert Scientific Committee (IESC).
+This means that all project decisions in NSW, which could have a significant impact on water resources will have to be referred to the Commonwealth’s Independent Expert Scientific Committee (IESC).
 The Committee’s advice will form part of the Gateway Panel’s consideration of a proposal.

 The NSW Government has introduced a site verification process to enable mining and coal seam gas operators, and in some circumstances landowners, to verify if land is classified as biophysical strategic agricultural land.
 An Interim protocol for site verification and mapping of biophysical strategic agricultural land has been produced to outline the process.